openedx/edx-documentation/en_us/install_operations/source/configuration/user_retirement.rst

 Open edX instance can automatically erase PII for a given user from systems that are internal to Open edX (for example, the LMS, forums, credentials, and other independently deployable applications (IDAs)), as well as external systems, such as third party marketing services.
-For more information, see `retirement`_.
+For more information, see `User Retirement`_.

 .. include:: ../../../links/links.rst